Here is a concept I developed one day during a challenging event for my Spec Ops preparation: "Train to compete, not just survive."

 This is a mindset that will help you in everyday life.
 Try it.

-I used these ideas just about every day when I was going through BUD/S. They kept me focused on performing and made each day feel like a race event was coming up.
-There was a general excitement about each day versus dread about whether I'd make it through.
-There were some events where I had to bring my A-Game to perform well.
+I used these ideas just about every day when I was going through Basic Underwater Demolition/SEAL.
+They kept me focused on performing and made each day feel like a race event was coming up.
+There was a general excitement about each day, versus dread about whether I'd make it through.
+There were some events where I had to bring my A Game to perform well.
 Having that additional adrenaline pump and mental focus made all the difference.

 I promise that "if you think about winning, you will never think about quitting."
 That's a powerful statement in your head when your focus is on your actions of competing versus surviving.
 You know a saying is good when it helps you find other cool sayings too when you're trying to explain it.